Updated January 9, 2020 - 5:14 pm

-You hear a lot about the need for more transparency in horse racing, but let me provide a current example of how the sport’s long track record of secrecy and disdain for horse players continues to rear its ugly head.
+You hear a lot about the need for more transparency in horse racing, but let me provide an example of how the sport’s long track record of secrecy and disdain for horse players continues to rear its ugly head.

-Complaints about the sport’s lack of transparency often revolve around secrecy surrounding stewards’ deliberations or the quiet dismissal of positive drug tests by racing regulators.
+Complaints often revolve around secrecy surrounding stewards’ deliberations or the quiet dismissal of positive drug tests by racing regulators.

-But an ongoing contract dispute between Churchill Downs and Nevada casinos over simulcasting offers another example of how the industry’s default secrecy setting is detrimental to the sport.
+But an ongoing contract dispute between Churchill Downs and Nevada casinos over simulcasting offers another example of how the industry’s default secrecy setting is detrimental.

 On Oct.
-27, bettors who visited their local Nevada racebook to bet on opening day of the Churchill Downs’ fall meet learned that a contract dispute between Churchill Downs Inc. and the Nevada Parimutuel Association meant that the track was “blacked out” across the Silver State.
+27, bettors who visited Nevada racebooks on opening day of the Churchill Downs’ fall meet learned that a contract dispute between Churchill Downs Inc. and the Nevada Parimutuel Association meant that the track was “blacked out” across the Silver State.

-The Nevada Parimutuel Association, which represents the state’s casinos in negotiations for simulcast signals, did not return calls seeking a comment.
+The Nevada Parimutuel Association, which represents the state’s casinos in negotiations for simulcast signals, did not return calls.
 Likewise the Kentucky HBPA.

 I repeatedly called and emailed Churchill Downs Inc. before I received this email on Wednesday from spokeswoman Tonya Abeln, which simply said, “We do not have a comment on the dispute, but hope that it can be resolved so horse racing fans of Nevada may once again wager on races taking place at the home of the Kentucky Derby.”

-Now I understand that there are strategic reasons why you wouldn’t want to air your business disputes in public.
+How nice.
+I understand that there are reasons why you wouldn’t want to air your business disputes in public.
 But is it too much to ask that interested parties at least treat horse players as if they had a stake in the game and provide the most basic details about the nature of the dispute?

 #RJhorseracing handicapping contest